Photo: Still frame from film “Universal Declaration of Human Rights.” (Courtesy of United Nations Photo)

 The upcoming 70th anniversary of the UDHR will coincide with the 50th anniversary of the Speech and Language Therapy (SLT) education in Ireland.
 The Irish Association of Speech and Language Therapists (IASLT) is proud to be celebrating the long tradition of SLTs in Ireland supporting individuals to achieve their communication potential.

 IASLT also welcomes the recent ratification in Ireland of the United Nations Convention on the Rights of Persons with Disabilities (UNCPRD).
 This is an important step towards protecting the rights of those with disabilities.
-Like in many of the partner countries in the International Communication Project, there is still progress to be made in ensuring that the voice of those with communication disability is represented—and listened to—at all levels.
+Like in many of the partner countries in the International Communication Project, there is still progress to be made in ensuring that the voice of those with communication disabilities are represented—and listened to—at all levels.

 Although communication is only specifically mentioned in Article 19 in the UDHR, communication is, in fact, central to how we enjoy many other human rights: the right to take part in the government of the country (to vote, for example), the right to education, the right to participate in community life, the right to work.
 All of these rights are interwoven with communication.
 People with communication disabilities may be marginalized and excluded from enjoying these and other rights.